Masuda50/csc322/README.md

 Flask dependicies that must be installed:

-pip install flask_mail
+i. pip install flask_mail
-pip install flask_mysqldb
+ii. pip install flask_mysqldb

 1. Clone the master branch of this repo
 2. Once you have the MYSQL server running and you have created the root password, replace app.config['MYSQL_PASSWORD'] = 'xxxx' on line 35 of main.py with your root password